datawookie/recipes/dessert/malva-pudding.md

 1. Beat together butter, sugar and egg.
 2. Add flour, bicabornate of soda, milk and apricot jam.
 3. Add vinegar.
-4. Bake at 180°C until brown and cooked through (around 30 minutes).
+4. Bake at 180°C until brown and cooked through (around 35 minutes).
-5. warm up the syrup ingredients in a pot.
+5. Warm up the syrup ingredients in a pot.
 6. Pour syrup slowly over cooked pudding.

 Service hot or cold with custard.